 Who Pays for Animal Bites?

-Sometimes, a person injured by a dog bite (or any other animal bite) doesn't want to bring a legal action against the animal's owner out of worry that they'll face economic hardship as a result, particularly if the owner is a neighbor.
+Sometimes, a person injured by a dog bite (or any other animal bite) doesn't want to bring legal action against the animal's owner out of worry that they'll face economic hardship as a result, particularly if the owner is a neighbor.
 In many cases, however, the animal owner doesn't pay anything because an insurance company covers the expenses of a legal claim and any resulting settlement or judgment.
-It's important to understand just who pays for animal bites when a claim is filed.
+The type of insurance triggered depends on where the dog bite incident occurred.

 Depending on the specific situation, a legal claim resulting from an animal bite injury is often paid by an insurance company, with some exceptions.
 Additionally, you'll want to check the dog bite laws of your state for more details.